frankiearzu/DSMTools/DSM Forward Programming/Color_480x272/readme.md

 Thanks to all the people volunteered to test it.

-NOTE for FC6250HX FC+RX version: For the full size FC, DO NOT do the initial setup your Swashplate type (orientation/placement of the 3 servos) with the tool.
+# NOTE for FC6250HX FC+RX version
+For the full size FC6250HX, DO NOT do the initial setup of your Swashplate type (orientation/placement of the 3 servos) with the tool.
 It is bricking/locking the RX where it cannot be recover unless you send it back to Speaktrum/HH.
 Getting one to analyze what is the problem.
-Set it up initially using the PC Tool + USB.
+Set it up initially using the PC Tool + USB cable.
 After that, you can use it to change all other values in the field.

 # Introduction  (v0.55)